ywu36/Pose-Estimation-Play-Ground/README.md

 1. SICP: Iterative closest point method with scaling parameters.

-Citation: 'AN EXTENSION OF THE ICP ALGORITHM CONSIDERING SCALE FACTOR', Shaoyi Du, Nanning Zheng, Shihui Ying, Qubo You, Yang Wu.
+Citation: 'An extension of the ICP algorithm considering scaling factor', Shaoyi Du, Nanning Zheng, Shihui Ying, Qubo You, Yang Wu.

 How to use: